pdtournament/pdtournament/README.md

 ## Program Equilibrium Iterated Prisoner's Dilemma Tournament ##

-Welcome to the 2014 program equilibrium iterated prisoner's dilemma tournament!
+Welcome to the 2014 program equilibrium iterated PD tournament!

 Anyone can submit a Haskell bot to the tournament and compete against other user-submitted bots.
 Unlike the standard iterated PD, bots are not only allowed